-2020/21 has been a unique year for the Council with the ongoing Covid-19 pandemic plus it being the first full year of the new Mayor's Strategic Plan and priorities.
+The 2020/21 financial year has been a unique one for the Council with the ongoing Covid-19 pandemic plus it being the first full year of the new Mayor's Strategic Plan and priorities.
 Much of the first half of the year was based on the Council's response to the first lockdown ensuring that public services continued in a safe and reliable way.
-There was then particular focuses on distributing grants to businesses to ensure these stayed viable whilst they were closed due to the government restrictions, and also with supporting the vulnerable in the community - many of whom had to shield or were out of work.
-The Strategic Plan was updated as a result of the expected long term impact of Covid-19 on the Town and many of the priorities have had to be revised to take into account the recovery process from the pandemic.
-The Council's Medium Term Financial Plan was continually revised as the financial impact was quantified and new funding streams and initiatives were introduced by central government.
+There was then particular focuses on distributing grants to businesses to ensure these stayed viable whilst they were closed due to the government restrictions, and with supporting the vulnerable in the community - many of whom had to shield or were out of work.
+The Strategic Plan was updated because of the expected long-term impact of Covid-19 on the Town and many of the priorities have had to be revised to take into account the recovery process from the pandemic.
+The Council's Medium Term Financial Plan was revised on a regular basis as the financial impact was quantified and central government introduced new funding streams and initiatives.